 Around 255 individuals with the surname Blakiston or Blakeston occur in the 1881 census for Great Britain.
 It historically had a strong connection with County Durham but in 1881 only 28 individuals with this name were born in that county compared to 107 born in Yorkshire.
-Others were scattered across the midlands and home counties.
+Others were scattered across the midlands and counties of the south east.

-However, the most significant place with which the Blakistons were associated was Gibside near Gateshead which they acquired from the Marleys in the 1540s.
+The most significant place with which the Blakistons were associated was Gibside which they had acquired from the Marleys in the 1540s.
 Here in 1603-20 a William Blakiston built Gibside Hall.
 In 1713 there was a marriage to a member of the Bowes family of Streatlam near Barnard Castle in Teesdale and in 1720 William Blakiston Bowes built Streatlam Castle.
-Through a later marriage this branch of the family became the Bowes Lyons and are of course ancestors of Queen Elizabeth II.
+Through a later marriage this branch of the family became the Bowes Lyons (see below) and are of course ancestors of our late queen, Elizabeth II.

-The junior branch of the Blenkinsopp family lived at nearby Bellister Castle by the sixteenth century but Henry Guppy noted that the name is generally more numerous in County Durham.
-This is confirmed by the 1881 census where out of 1,158 Blenkinsopps (and the variant spellings) 542 resided in County Durham; 116 in Northumberland; 77 in Cumberland; 232 in Yorkshire and 73 in Lancashire.
+A junior branch of the Blenkinsopp family lived at nearby Bellister Castle by the sixteenth century but Henry Guppy noted that the name was generally more numerous in County Durham.
+This is confirmed by the 1881 census where out of 1,158 Blenkinsopps (and the variant spellings) in Great Britain, some 542 resided in County Durham; 116 in Northumberland; 77 in Cumberland; 232 in Yorkshire and 73 in Lancashire.

-An early record of the Blenkinsopp surname occurs in Yorkshire in which a Symon de Blanchainsop is mentioned in connection with records pertaining to the abbey of Rievaulx in Yorkshire.
+An early record of the Blenkinsopp surname occurs in Yorkshire in the thirteenth century in which a Symon de Blanchainsop is mentioned in connection with records pertaining to the abbey of Rievaulx in Yorkshire.
 His name also appears with the spellings de Blencaneshop and de Blenkensope.
 In the 1575 Visitation of Durham a Robert Blenkinsoppe held lands at Birtley near Gateshead.